Violence against women: Forced marriage

-A forced marriage is a marriage in which one or both of the parties is married against their will.
-Forced marriages are common in South Asia, the Middle East and Africa.
-The customs of bride price and dowry, that exist in many parts of the world, contribute to this practice.
-A forced marriage is also often the result of a dispute between families, where the dispute is 'resolved' by giving a female from one family to the other.
+A forced marriage is a marriage against the will of one or both parties.
+Forced marriages are most common in South Asia, the Middle East, and Africa.
+The customs of bride price and dowry, which exist in many parts of the world, contribute to this practice.
+A forced marriage is often the result of a dispute between families, where the dispute is 'resolved' by giving a female from one family to the other.

-The custom of bride kidnapping continues to exist in some Central Asian countries such as Kyrgyzstan, Kazakhstan, Uzbekistan, and the Caucasus, or parts of Africa, especially Ethiopia.
-A girl or a woman is abducted by the would be groom, who is often helped by his friends.
-The victim is often raped by the would be groom, after which he may try to negotiate a bride price with the village elders to legitimize the marriage.
+The custom of bride kidnapping continues in some Central Asian countries, such as Kyrgyzstan, Kazakhstan, Uzbekistan, and the Caucasus, or in parts of Africa, especially Ethiopia.
+A girl or woman is abducted by the would-be groom, often helped by his friends.
+The victim is often raped by the would-be groom, after which he may try to negotiate a bride price with village elders to legitimize the marriage.

-Forced and child marriages are practiced by some inhabitants in Tanzania.
-Girls are sold by their families to older men for financial benefits and often girls are married off as soon as they hit puberty, which can be as young as seven years old.
+Forced and child marriages are practiced by some inhabitants of Tanzania.
+Girls are sold by their families to older men for financial benefits, and often girls are married off as soon as they hit puberty, which can be as young as seven years old.
 To the older men, these young brides act as symbols of masculinity and accomplishment.
 Child brides endure forced sex, causing health risks and growth impediments.
 Primary education is usually not completed for young girls in forced marriages.
-Married and pregnant students are often discriminated against, and expelled and excluded from school.
+Married and pregnant students are often discriminated against, expelled, and excluded from school.
 The Law of Marriage Act currently does not address issues with guardianship and child marriage.
-The issue of child marriage is not addressed enough in this law, and only establishes a minimum age of 18 for the boys of Tanzania.
-A minimum age needs to be enforced for girls to stop these practices and provide them with equal rights and a less harmful life.
+The issue of child marriage is not addressed enough in this law, and only establishes a minimum age of 18 for the men of Tanzania.

 Dowry violence

 The custom of dowry, which is common in South Asia, especially in India, is the trigger of many forms of violence against women.
-Bride burning is a form of violence against women in which a bride is killed at home by her husband or husband's family due to his dissatisfaction over the dowry provided by her family.
-Dowry death refers to the phenomenon of women and girls being killed or committing suicide due to disputes regarding dowry.
+Bride burning is the killing of a bride at home by her husband or husband's family, due to his dissatisfaction over the dowry provided by her family.
+Dowry death refers to women and girls being killed or committing suicide due to disputes regarding dowry.
 Dowry violence is common in India, Pakistan, Bangladesh and Nepal.
 In India, in 2011 alone, the National Crime Records Bureau reported 8,618 dowry deaths, while unofficial figures suggest the numbers to be at least three times higher.